 - Wear sunscreen.
 Lots of it.

-- Use WikiCamps Australia to find the free campsites.
+- Use WikiCamps Australia to find free campsites.

-- Have everyone contribute cash to pay for things like gas and groceries.
+- Start a cash kitty to pay for things like gas and groceries.

 Highlights of the trip: